-Japanese-style Mapo Tofu (Mabo Dofu) is incredibly flavorful but much less spicy than the original Sichuan dish.
-Even children can enjoy this family-friendly recipe.
-It’s a delicious yet simple weeknight meal that’s ready in just 30 minutes! {Vegetarian/Vegan Adaptable}
+Japanese-style Mapo Tofu (Mabo Dofu) is full of flavor but much less spicy than the original Sichuan dish.
+Even kids can enjoy this family-friendly recipe of ground pork and silken tofu that’s ready in just 30 minutes! {Vegetarian/Vegan Adaptable}

 A bowl containing mapo tofu over steamed rice.

-Mapo Tofu (麻婆豆腐) is easily one of our family’s favorite meals!
-It is so simple to make yet soul-satisfying.
-I love preparing this dish on a hectic weeknight when I only have 30 minutes to spare for cooking dinner for the family.
+Comforting and full of umami, Japanese-style Mapo Tofu (麻婆豆腐) is easily one of my family’s favorite meals!
+It is so simple to make, and I love cooking this dish on a hectic weeknight when I have just 30 minutes to spare.
+I’ll teach you how to make this delicious recipe and serve it either rice-bowl style over fluffy steamed rice or as the main dish in a dinner set.

 What is Mapo Tofu?